With the LG Optimus G Proalready scheduled to head to South Korea

-LG Optimus G Pro to launch "next week" in Korea
+The LG Optimus G Pro will launch in South Korea next week

 Based on the release, it looks like a North American launch of the LG Optimus G would take place sometime in the second quarter.